active-hash/active_hash/README.md

     # config/initializers/active_file.rb
     ActiveFile.set_root_path "config/activefiles"

-By default, ActiveFile will not reload data from the file when it changes.
-You can enable this by setting:

-    ActiveFile.reload_active_file = true

-In Rails, in development mode, it reloads the entire class, which reloads the file, so you don't need to turn this on in development.
+In Rails, in development mode, it reloads the entire class, which reloads the file.
+In production, the data cached in memory.

 NOTE:  By default, .full_path refers to the current working directory.
 In a rails app, this will be RAILS_ROOT.